XCentium/Sitecore-MVC-FED-Seed-CLI/README.md

-# XC-FED Sitecore MVC FED Seed CLI
+# Sitecore MVC FED Seed CLI
-The XC Seed Project CLI is a scaffolding tool for the front-end development workspace that you would like tied to your Sitecore MVC solution.
+The XCentium Sitecore MVC FED Seed CLI is a scaffolding tool for the front-end development workspace that you would like tied to your Sitecore MVC solution.
 The CLI creates a [Pattern Lab](https://patternlab.io/) design system with the choice to use optional CSS starter frameworks.

 ## Installation